kristenannapurna/react-filtering-challenge/README.md

+Movie Filtering App!

+## Basic Setup

+1. You will need to get your own api key from https://www.themoviedb.org/
+2. In order to get a local development environment running, run `npm install` and then `yarn start`

+## Fix The Bugs!

+This application is designed to get a number of random movies from The Movie DB and filter them based on either date of release or genre.
+The buttons under the Movie Filters heading should toggle the filtering options.

+1. `Genres` is not rendering.
+Take a look at the errors and get the `<FilterButtons/>` working.
+2. Make sure that there are no empty buttons rendered
+3. Complete the `filterMovies()` method to filter the movies using a `switch` statement.
+4. Ensure that if a movie does not have an image, it is not rendered.

+## Add Features!

+1. There is no way to go back to seeing ALL movies.
+Add this ability.
+2. Add one more feature that adds to the useability of the application (maybe something happens when you click on a specific movie?)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>